SA0200 – Emergency Management

 |Training And Exercises|

-To provide university officials guidelines to assist campuses/institutes/units to develop and maintain plans and procedures that meet emergency mitigation, preparedness, response and recovery requirements within the National Incident Management System and the Tennessee Emergency Management Plan.
+To provide university officials guidelines to assist campuses/institutes/units to develop and maintain plans and procedures that meet emergency prevention/mitigation, preparedness, response and recovery requirements within the National Incident Management System and the Tennessee Emergency Management Plan.
 These plans and procedures will help ensure that all campuses/institutes/units are able to respond appropriately in the case of emergencies or disasters which could occur within or around the university community in order to minimize negative effects on persons and property and facilitate recovery from these incidents.

 Most immediate emergency response actions that involve protection from harm to persons and property are executed at the local and regional level.
 Therefore, the goal of having a system emergency management policy is to provide general guidelines that assist campuses/institutes/units in responding to emergencies and to establish procedures to monitor the emergency preparedness activities of campuses/institutes/units.
 The system guidelines will specify requirements that campuses/institutes/units must meet to adhere to state and federal requirements.
 The guidelines will also be flexible enough to allow campuses/institutes/units to develop plans and procedures that meet their emergency management needs and that can be executed at the campus/institute/unit level.